Beth Maitland

 Beth Maitland (born May 12, 1958) is an American actress who is best known for her portrayal of Traci Abbott in the CBS Daytime soap opera The Young and the Restless from 1982 to 1996 and since 2001 on a recurring basis.
-She also stars as Gloria on The Grove: The Series created by Crystal Chappell.
+For her performance in this role, she won the 1985 Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series, and received further nominations in the category in 2019 and 2026.

 Biography

 Early life

 Born in Rapid City, South Dakota, Maitland and her family moved to Scottsdale, Arizona when she was seven.
 By age thirteen, she had already appeared in numerous community theatre and dinner theatre productions.
 She attended Arizona State University, majoring in music and theatre.
 Maitland moved to Los Angeles in 1978 and worked in night clubs while taking acting classes at the Los Angeles Film Industry Workshop.

 Career

 On television, Maitland has appeared in several made-for-television movies, and a supporting role in 1995 feature film Mr. Holland's Opus.
-She is active in a Los Angeles theater company, and currently does voiceover work, radio plays, and appears live with the Santa Clarita Playhouse.